 Yes.
 Our online courses are designed to be flexible to fit our students’ schedules.
 You can approach the lesson content at your own pace, as most are made up of pre-recorded videos and accompanying curated content.

 How can I pay for the course?
 Do I have to create a PayPal account?

 You’ll need to purchase the course using PayPal, although you can do so without creating a PayPal account.
 Simply click on the grey box marked ‘Pay with credit/debit card’ to complete your payment.
 We accept MasterCard, Visa and American Express.

 What should I do if I’ve not received my Canvas log-in details?

-You’ll receive your Canvas log-in details within a week of your purchase.
+You’ll receive your Canvas log-in details within 24-72 hours of your purchase.
 These will come to you in a separate email from a member of our Admissions team.
 The email will include your username, password and a link to Canvas – the online learning platform you’ll be using for your course.
 If it’s been more than a week since your purchase and you still haven’t received your details, please check your spam or junk mail folder before contacting us for assistance on email@example.com

 I have my log-in details but can’t log-in to Canvas.
 What should I do?

 Your log-in details need to be verified by our team and then synced with Canvas.
 This process is completed in bulk for all students on the same online course, so it may take a little while.
 If you still can’t log in, please contact us for assistance on firstname.lastname@example.org